nico-bertoli/nico-bertoli.github.io/_posts/2022-11-16-MazeGenerator.md

 ---
 ## Description
-This program allows you to procedurally generate mazes, using the following algorithms:
+Allows you to procedurally generate mazes, using 3 possible algorithms:
 * DFS
 * Kruskal
 * Wilson

-Checking "live generation", you can see the algorithm in action.

-Maze size can range from 10x10 to 250x250.
+Maze size can range from 10x10 to 250x250.\

-After the generation, you can try to escape from the just-generated maze as a chicken.
+After the generation, you can try to escape controlling a chicken.